tonsky/tonsky.github.io/_posts/2021-12-13-sublime-clojure.md

     <img src="./trace.png">
 </figure>

-Sublime Clojure makes an effort to clean it up, present Clojure functions with their original names, and remove the parts that happen inside middleware, nREPL, Clojure runtime, or in a Clojure compiler.
+Clojure Sublimed makes an effort to clean it up, present Clojure functions with their original names, and remove the parts that happen inside middleware, nREPL, Clojure runtime, or in a Clojure compiler.
 Most of the time you want to debug your own app, not the REPL or clojure.core.

-It’s been two weeks since I started using Sublime Clojure REPL myself.
+It’s been two weeks since I started using Clojure Sublimed REPL myself.
 And you know what?
 I started to really enjoy Clojure exceptions!
 Short, concise, pointing directly to the error, formatted in Clojure naming convention, not in Java munged style which you need to decypher back to Clojure.
 It’s a fantastic experience, even if on paper it doesn’t sound as much.

 ### Little conveniences

-Sublime Clojure will display the time it took to run your command if it took more than 100 ms (configurable).
+Clojure Sublimed will display the time it took to run your command if it took more than 100 ms (configurable).

 <figure>
     <img src="./elapsed.png">